etcd-io/jetcd/Documentation/Lease.md

 ## processKeepAliveRespond function

-1. It will get the lease instance based on the leaseID.
+1. It will get the keepAlive instance based on the leaseID.
-2. if ttl < 0, it remove respond lease from keepAlives map and call `onLeaseExpired`.
+2. if ttl < 0, it remove respond keepAlive from keepAlives map and call `onLeaseExpired`.
-3. else it reset the lease's nextKeepAliveTime and deadLine value.
+3. else it reset the keepAlive's nextKeepAliveTime and deadLine value.

 ## keepAliveResponseStreamObserver interface instance